 2. Choose An Appealing Aesthetic

-Beyond the quality of your individual piece of content it’s important to focus on a cohesive aesthetic.
+Beyond the quality of your individual piece of content, it’s important to focus on a cohesive aesthetic.
 You can achieve this in a few different ways.
 First, you want to settle on a specific filter or way you edit your pictures.
-Stick to tones that represent your brand, like warm nudes or bright colours.
+Stick to tones that represent your brands, like warm nudes or bright colors.
 You also want to make sure you have a clean and refined bio.
 Story Highlights that use a cover image can help keep the top half of your profile looking fresh.
-From there, it’s all about the order you publish you content, trying to create balance within your feed.
+From there, it’s all about the order you publish your content, trying to create balance within your feed.
 Using feed planning apps is a great way to organize your content before you post it.

 3. Find Your Niche

 Finding your niche plays a role in building your aesthetic.
-But it also will help your chances in getting notice on Instagram.
+But it also will help your chances of getting noticed on Instagram.
 Staying consistent with the type of content you post is another step in building your brand.
 It’s hard enough to fight 1 billion users for attention.
 But floating between all different areas of interest will make that job much harder.
-It’s okay to dabble in a few related niches, say beauty and fashion or maybe fitness and healthy eating.
+It’s okay to dabble in a few related niches, say beauty and fashion, or maybe fitness and healthy eating.
 But the fewer niches you try to compete in the better your chances of growing out your audience.

 4. Be Active Daily

-It’s hard to get notice if you’re not there.
+It’s hard to get noticed if you’re not there.
 So if you’re only posting here and there, and not getting the results you’re looking for there’s a reason why.
 Being active daily doesn’t mean you should be spamming out content.
-But being consistently active on Instagram everyday will help keep you on the minds of your followers.
+But being consistently active on Instagram every day will help keep you on the minds of your followers.
 Posting anywhere from three times a week to once a day is a reasonable goal, including on your Stories.
-And don’t forget to engage with your favourite accounts and followers to build those relationships with them.
+And don’t forget to engage with your favorite accounts and followers to build those relationships with them.